utkarshsingh77/CovidNumbersTwilio/README.md

 #### Function to receive data

-I have uploaded this function's code to the getDataByZipcode file in this repository.
+I have uploaded this function's code to the ```getDataByZipcode.js``` file in this repository.
 This function gets the zip code from the user's submission and then sends a GET request to an external API (http://localcoviddata.com) with the zipcode and the amount of days to query as parameters.
 This API returns results by county within a zipcode so my function iterates over each of these counties and sums both their death and positive case count currently and a week ago.
 It finds the difference between these values to provide the user with how many new positive cases and how many new deaths have occurred within the last week.